yaochaorui/Trinity-RFT/docs/sphinx_doc/source/main.md

 The overall design of Trinity-RFT exhibits a trinity:
 + RFT-core;
 + agent-environment interaction;
-+ data processing pipelines tailored to RFT.
++ data processing pipelines.

 In particular, the design of RFT-core also exhibits a trinity:
 + explorer;
 + trainer;
-+ manager & buffer.
++ buffer.

 The explorer, powered by the rollout model, interacts with the environment and generates rollout trajectories to be stored in the experience buffer.
 The trainer, powered by the policy model, samples batches of experiences from the buffer and updates the policy via RL algorithms.
-These two can be completely decoupled and act asynchronously, except that they share the same experience buffer, and their model weights are synchronized once in a while (according to a schedule specified by user configurations).
+These two can be completely decoupled and act asynchronously on separate machines, except that they share the same experience buffer, and their model weights are synchronized once in a while (according to a schedule specified by user configurations).

 Such a decoupled design is crucial for making the aforementioned features of Trinity-RFT possible,